lucaspoffo/renet/demo_chat/README.md

 - Loading <-> Connected <-> Disconnected states
 - Client self host

-You can run the application with `cargo run`.
+You can run the application with `cargo run` from the [demo_chat](.) directory.
 You need two running applications to test.